vargavince91/learning-vim/README.md

 * remap Esc to caps lock
 * map ii to leave insert mode

+## Remap Esc to Caps Lock

+I found this great article about remapping the Esc key by Adam https://medium.com/@adamregaszrethy/vim-where-to-remap-esc-6f556d11fb75.
+In it, he describes that we can use Karabiner Elements for the remapping. https://karabiner-elements.pqrs.org/ I downloaded the dmg file, opened it and installed Karabiner.
+Maybe for the next time I should add this with homebrew?
+Can I do that?
+Yes, I can https://formulae.brew.sh/cask/karabiner-elements.
+Anyway.
+Karabiner is installed.

+Next step: How do I remap this? https://spin.atomicobject.com/2020/05/15/caps-lock-escape-control/

 # Stuff I always forget if I don't use Vim for a week